Advertiser Disclosure

 Simply put, CPI measures increases in the cost of living for the average consumer.

-The next wage increase is expected to increase the minimum wage from $14.15 to $15 by October 2023.
+The next wage increase is expected to occur in October 2024.

 Related: